innovate-invent/innovate-invent.github.io/_posts/2021-08-23-ssg-templates.md

 ## The Navigation Menu

-The issue found in many if not most themes/templates encountered is with how they manage the navigation configuration.
+How the navigation configuration is managed is a common issue found in many if not most themes/templates encountered.
 There is no reason that the navigation bar configuration should be stored in a central location, that needs to be updated independent of the pages that the navigation represents.
 I should be able to fully remove a page from the site by simply deleting the markdown file.
-Everything related to that page should be kept with the page, not spread over the entire project structure.
+Everything related to that page should be kept with the markdown file, not spread over the entire project structure.

 Here is an example front-matter for a page, with navigation annotations: